tkoskine/ahven/README.rst

 This is a bug fix release.

 The release includes new HTML documentation generated from reStructured text using Python-Sphinx and fixes compilation problems with GNAT GPL 2010.
-(Release notes)

 Ahven 1.8 (2010-06-02)
 ''''''''''''''''''''''

 This is a bug fix release.

 Changes include a fix for double free when mixing dynamic test cases with static test suites, removal of some unfinished features like TAP 1.3 and Janus/Ada 3.1.1d support, and code cleanups.
-(Release notes)

 Ahven website location changed again (2009-11-30)
 '''''''''''''''''''''''''''''''''''''''''''''''''